azuline/blossom/backend/foundation/database/README.md

 matching `user_id` or `tenant_id` can be accessed, and should be used for all queries originating from a customer request.

-See the database migrations for the schema that enables Row Level Security.
+To learn more about the schema that enables Row Level Security, please read the database migrations.

+## Schema Conventions

+Database schema conventions are documented in [migrate](../migrate).